dburian/transformer_document_embedding/README.md

 [Reformer][reformer].
 The goal is to create contextual embedding of the entire document.

-## Finetuning datsets
+## Finetuning datasets

-- unsupervised datset (Wikipedia) with contrastive loss
+- unsupervised dataset (Wikipedia) with contrastive loss

 Worse than high-quality NLI(Natural Language Inference) datasets.